plagasul/raspberrypi-synch/README.md

 #add a file named ssh in /boot to activate ssh service

 ## Requirements
--Legacy version of raspbian
+- Legacy version of raspbian

--usbmount

-Install: sudo apt install usbmount
+- omcplayer-sync
+- usbmount

+## Instructions
+- Install legacy raspbian version
+- execute installomxplayer-sync.sh
+- execute INSTALL.sh

+- Modify master player with attrbutes, see etc/rc.local for more info, default is slave